Loretta Lynn, the country music icon who chronicled the lives of working-class women, has died peacefully in her sleep at age 90.

 “Her first guitar cost $17, and with it this coal miner’s daughter gave voice to a generation, singing what no one wanted to talk about and saying what no one wanted to think about,” Obama said at the medal ceremony.

-To date, Lynn has sold more than 45 million records worldwide.“She gave voice to what women across the country were thinking as they dealt with their own challenges in life,” Lynn’s daughter Patsy Lynn Russell told the Sun’s Simon Cosyns in 2021.
+To date, Lynn has sold more than 45 million records worldwide.
+“She gave voice to what women across the country were thinking as they dealt with their own challenges in life,” Lynn’s daughter Patsy Lynn Russell told the Sun’s Simon Cosyns in 2021.
 “They could finally turn on their radios and relate to what they heard.”
-Audiences heard Lynn sing frankly about sex, infidelity and pregnancy—songs that homed in on what the Wall Street Journal’s Mark Richardson calls “the emotional truth of everyday situations.”
+Audiences heard Lynn sing frankly about sex, infidelity and pregnancy—songs that homed in on what the Wall Street Journal’s Mark Richardson called “the emotional truth of everyday situations.”

 Many of her most popular songs—tracks like “Don’t Come Home A-Drinkin’ (With Lovin’ on Your Mind),” “Rated X” and “The Pill”—boldly tackled women’s topics that were considered taboo at the time.
 Some got her banned from country music stations in a nation still grappling with changing sexual mores and expanding women’s rights.

-“As a little girl, I could never have imagined that I’d write books and wear dresses that would wind up in the Smithsonian,” she says in the statement.
+“As a little girl, I could never have imagined that I’d write books and wear dresses that would wind up in the Smithsonian,” she said in the April statement.
 “These are the kinds of things that make me realize what an amazing life I’ve been given and grateful for what I’m able to share with the world.”